higlass/higlass/track_types.rst

 datatype: ``multivec``

 Multiple bar charts display 1D multivec data.
-They show the ratio of different states at every location using multiple differently colored bar graphs.
+They show the ratio of different states at every location using multiple bar graphs.
 Each bar graph each line shows how much of a different state is present at a particular location.